 21.8 million people took an international ferry trip from the UK in 2018, with another 42.7 million using domestic ferry routes.
 It’s a booming market, and has a huge range of advantages for people going on holiday, the main one being that you’re not limited by baggage allowance and have ultimate flexibility.
-Travelling on ferries when you have a motorhome isn’t an unusual thing to do, but there’s lots more to think about than when booking on as a foot passenger or with the family car.
+Ferry travel in your motorhome isn’t an unusual thing to do, but there’s lots more to think about than when booking on as a foot passenger or with the family car.

 Where Can You Go?